 RECM conducts its affairs against a decision-making framework that evaluates the significant and relevant aspects of an investment, before making a decision.
-These would include considering the risk of permanent capital loss by evaluating the legality of the affairs of the venture, including social and environmental aspects.
+These would include considering the risk of permanent capital loss by evaluating the legality of the affairs of the venture.